FreeSpace 2: Sales

 Despite glowing reviews, FreeSpace 2 was a commercial disappointment.
 In the United States, it totaled sales of 26,983 copies by the end of 1999, according to PC Data.
 Writing for Daily Radar, Andrew S. Bub remarked that the game "horrifically" underperformed and was one of the most unfairly overlooked titles of the year.
-FreeSpace 2 was a runner-up for GameSpot's 1999 "Best Game No One Played" award, which ultimately went to Disciples: Sacred Lands.
+FreeSpace 2 was a runner-up for GameSpots 1999 "Best Game No One Played" award, which ultimately went to Disciples: Sacred Lands.

 FreeSpace 2s sales were acknowledged as disappointing, and described as awful by Kulas.
 He, however, stated that as the team had stayed within budget by sticking to schedule, Volition should at least be breaking even with the estimated final sales of the game.
 In NowGamer's interview with Jim Boone, a producer at Volition, he said that this could have been due to joysticks' being sold poorly because they were "going out of fashion" and more modern first-person shooters, such as Quake, were "very much about the mouse and [the] keyboard".
 He went further on to state: "Before that, when we did Descent for example, it was perfectly common for people to have joysticks – we sold a lot of copies of Descent.
 It was around that time [when] the more modern FPS with mouse and keyboard came out, as opposed to just keyboard like Wolfenstein [3D] or something".